 "Communication is a two-way process.
 When you talk, ask questions.
 When you send out communications, encourage feedback."

 You'll want to take a different approach to different groups of contacts.

 - Your most important contacts deserve more frequent personal contact that less valuable clients do not justify.
 If you want someone to actively recommend you to clients, your relationship needs to be strong enough to justify the effort they need to make.

 - Tailor your approach to suit each individual's preferences.
 Private clients may enjoy the occasional lunch or social event.
-Commercial clients might be more comfortable with more work-focused events.
+Commercial clients might be more comfortable with more work-focused events or corporate entertaining.

 - For potential clients with an immediate need for legal advice, a well-handled enquiry can win you immediate instructions.
 Respond brilliantly to enquiries.